‘Thank you’ is the best prayer that anyone could say. I say that one a lot. “Thank you” expresses extreme gratitude, humility and understanding.

 Belle de la Babinière, my soul-mare.
 Belle is a huge Friesian mare, pure black, her mane falls own to her knees.
 She is exceptionally beautiful, and although she is fully aware of this fact, she is never conceited

 Her daughter, Aurore d’Alegria, nearly as beautiful as Belle, but more playful and insatiably curious.
 Aurore is always up for anything, you name it, she is ready to try it.
 And that includes drinking beer from a can.

 Bass, our glorious Tinker stallion (now actually an ex-stallion but he does not seem to have noticed yet) who runs his little herd with patience and understanding but without tolerating disrespectful behaviour

-Tess des Sources Sacrées, our other Friesian mare, who is terminally addicted to hugs, who melts into a puddle of contentedness when you groom her and who literally wilts when you turn your back to walk away from her.
+Tess des Sources Sacrées, our other Friesian mare, who is addicted to hugs, who melts into a puddle of contentedness when you groom her and who literally wilts when you turn your back on her.

-The Duc D’Alegria, a gentleman through and through, who never fails to greet us with a polite whiney and is always happy to see us, with or without carrots.
+The Duc D’Alegria, a gentleman through and through, who never fails to greet us and is always happy to see us, with or without carrots.

 I can scarcely imagine my life without one of them, nevermind all of them.
 I could certainly not host our mindfulness meditation retreats without them.
 They are an integral part of our retreats, especially the horses, through equine-guided meditation and equine-assisted experiential learning.

 [Update: Since I wrote this, we have lost both Melchi and Leo.
 Leo died in March 2018 and Melchi in October 2018.
 I miss them both enormously.
 We have rescued two more black cats though, Lucie and Sophie, who do their best and succeed admirably in brightening up our days.]

 I am so grateful that Melchi’s operation went well and that she is now nearly fully recovered.